sacstrom/tfc-terraform-eks/k8s-examples/vs-studio/README.md

 ## 5. Create the Deployment and Service for `studio-server-service`

-Modify the `5-studio-server-service.yml` manifest and replace all occurrences of app domain `"vs-studio.eks.mabl.online"` with your own domain name, then apply the application service account, deployment and service:
+Modify the `5-studio-server-service.yml` manifest and replace all occurrences of app domain `"vs-studio.mvp-dev.viewspotstudio.com"` with your own domain name, then apply the application service account, deployment and service:

     kubectl apply -f 5-studio-server-service.yml